Introduction to Scrum Basics

 Conclusion

-- Despite being so precise and efficient, scrum has its own limitations:
+- Despite being so precise and efficient, Scrum has its limitations:

-- Such an extensive framework does not work for teams with members possessing specific skills.
+- Such an extensive framework does not work for team members with specific skills.

 - Such a framework does not fit a few products as they have specialized features.